spalte/Natural-Image-Building-Blocks/README.md

 **OsiriXIntegration**
 OsiriXIntegration.h defines functions that are available when the Framework is loaded in the context of an OsiriX Plugin.
 Upon initialization, the plugin will determine if OsiriX classes exist in the Obj-C runtime, and if so, will install a handful of functions that will be useful to plugin authors.
 For example, getting a NIVolumeData that represents the data displayed by a ViewerController.

+#Sample Source Code#
+**SimplePlugin**
+A very simple OsiriX plugin that opens a volume and shows how to use the most common Natural Image Building Blocks APIs.